 What Not to Pack

 Do not overpack formal clothing.
 Iceland is casual.
 Even nice restaurants are rarely formal in the way visitors expect.
-You also do not need umbrellas for most trips; wind often makes them useless.
+You also do not need umbrellas; wind often makes them useless.
 A good hooded rain jacket is better.

 Avoid brand-new hiking boots if you plan long walks.
 Iceland is not the place to discover that your shoes give you blisters.
 Break them in before the trip.